2024 International Conference Agenda

 INNOVATIVE PROGRAM

-TAPPING INTO TECH TRANSFER OFFICES: ATTRACTING VC INVESTMENT
+TAPPING INTO TECH TRANSFER OFFICES: ATTRACTING VC INVESTMENT (The Ledger - Sixth Floor)

 Learn strategic approaches that university systems can use to help attract friendly capital to support growth and innovation.
 Methods such as effective storytelling and compelling branding can help enhance a community and drive growth to your area.